 Horses showing paint, pinto, pony or draft horse breeding.

-Horses with misplaced white or roan markings (sometimes referred to as splashed white, savino or sabino), bald faces, belly spots, and/or stockings higher than below the knee or hock.
+Horses with excessive or misplaced white such as bald faces, belly spots, and/or stockings higher than below the knee or hock (see diagram below).

-Horses carrying the gray gene (horses with a questionable base color may be required to be DNA color tested for gray).
+Horses with the gray gene (horses with a questionable base color may be required to be DNA color tested for gray).

 Horses with unknown or unregistered parent(s), except geldings and spayed mares expressing the Appaloosa coat pattern, mottled skin, white sclera, and striped hooves on legs without white leg markings.